ktorio/ktor-documentation/topics/server-auth.md

 HTTP provides a [general framework](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication) for access control and authentication.
 In Ktor, you can use the following HTTP authentication schemes:
 * [Basic](server-basic-auth.md) - uses `Base64` encoding to provide a username and password.
 Generally is not recommended if not used in combination with HTTPS.
 * [Digest](server-digest-auth.md) - an authentication method that communicates user credentials in an encrypted form by applying a hash function to the username and password.
 * [Bearer](server-bearer-auth.md) - an authentication scheme that involves security tokens called bearer tokens.
   The Bearer authentication scheme is used as part of [OAuth](server-oauth.md) or [JWT](server-jwt.md), but you can also provide custom logic for authorizing bearer tokens.
+* [API Key](server-api-key-auth.md) - a simple authentication method where clients pass a secret key in a header.

 ### Form-based authentication {id="form-auth"}